soft-lang/soft/README.md

 Returns `TRUE` if there is exactly one child for the node.
-The optional param `IsNthParent` can be used to check which edge we are connected to the child via, useful to e.g. check which argument number a node is to `ARGUMENTS`.
+The optional param `IsNthParent` can be used to check which edge we are connected to the child via, useful to e.g. check which argument number a node is to `PARAMETERS`.

 ```sql